 Did you use any online publishing tools?

 No, I have a friend who knows a lot about publishing and who helped me with this.
 He actually published it under his label but it’s pretty straightforward to launch on Amazon.
-You can do it yourself, if you want.
+It saved me from spending time reaching out to publishers and having to write a query letter to each.
+I soon realised that it was going to be diffiuclt getting my book published by an independant publisher so when he offered to do it for me, I jumped at the chance.
+You can do it yourself if you want.

 During your visit in Surf Office Lisbon you also gave a presentation on how to market a book on Amazon.
 What would be one tip you could pass on?

 It’s all about the launch really.
 You need to build a certain amount of momentum during the launch to make sure your book hits the best selling lists.
 If it doesn’t then it’s hard for people to find a book because there are so many out there.
 I would say making sure that your book is visible is the most important thing.
 Then what’s also important is choosing right category, keywords and building a hype.